docsacademy/docsmatter/content/about.md

 Here, you can find information about modern technical writing tools and approaches, including

 * docs like code
-* Markdown, AsciiDoc & Co.
+* Markdown and AsciiDoc
 * Git and GitHub
-* Static site generators (e.g., Hugo)
+* Static site generators (Hugo, Gatsby, etc.)
-* Documentation standards (XML, DITA, etc.)
+* Documentation standards (e.g. XML and DITA)
-* Localization platforms (Crowdin, POEditor, etc.)
 * and so on

-You will also learn about other technical documentation-related topics like translation management and video editing.
+You will also learn about other technical documentation-related topics like translation management, localization, and video editing.

 ## About technologies behind this website

-This website was built using the Hugo static site generator.
-For storing and delivering the site’s static content, Amazon Simple Storage Service (S3) and Amazon CloudFront (CDN) are used.
+The Hugo static site creator is used to make this website, and Azure Static Web Apps technology is used to make it live.

 The source content is created in Markdown, a lightweight markup language that can be written with any plain-text editor.
 As an editor, Visual Studio Code is used providing support for Markdown out of the box.

 All source files are stored in a local Git repository.
 At regular intervals, the content is pushed to a remote repository on GitHub.
-The repository on GitHub is integrated with Travis CI that takes care of continuous integration and delivery (CI / CD).
+To monitor the changes in the repository, Azure Static Web Apps connects with GitHub directly.
+GitHub Actions starts an automatic build and release process whenever commits are pushed or pull requests are accepted into this repository.

+The website includes picture assets, HTML, CSS, and JavaScript and does not need server-side rendering.
+This should provide good performance, quick deploymennt, seamless integration, and lower maintenance overhead.